Mopazob/saopaulo_crimes/README.md

 # IBM Professional Data Science Certificate Final Project: Sao Paulo Crimes Overview
 * Final project for IBM Coursera Data Science Professional Certificate.
-* Found two safest locations for a comercial store in Sao Paulo starting from a crimes database.
+* Found two safest locations for a commercial store in Sao Paulo starting from a crimes database.
 This boroughs are North West and East 2.
-* This project aims to manage differents tools about data world and does not have a comercial focus.
-Theres many comercial studies that have to be done before taking the best decision for a comercial store location.
+* This project aims to manage differents tools about data world and does not have a commercial focus.
+Theres many commercial studies that have to be done before taking the best decision for a commercial store location.
 * Data from Kaggle platform.
 * Applied unsupervised machine learning K-means algorithm clustering model for two boroughs of Sao Paulo.
 * Used folium package and FourSquare API to explore this boroughs and segment them.